thomastech/SunPower-Web-Monitor/README.md

 > 🔗 Note: The URL *www.sunpowerconsole.com* has been disabled by SunPower.
 It was an alias for the PVS’s internal nameserver at *172.27.153.1*.
 You must now use the IP address directly: [http://172.27.153.1](http://172.27.153.1).

-## LAN2: Customer Cloud Data
+### LAN2: Customer Cloud Data

-The two Ethernet ports have different purposes:

-- **LAN2** is typically used to send data to the SunPower cloud via the customer's router.
+- **LAN2** is the Ethernet port that sends data to the SunPower cloud via the customer's router.
 Most systems use Wi-Fi for this, but Ethernet is also supported.
 - This connection enables access to power production and consumption data via the official SunPower app.

-However, this project uses a different port for Dashboard data, so LAN2 is **not our concern**.
+However, the Dashboard uses the LAN1 port, so LAN2 is not our concern.

 ## Ethernet Cable Connection